HeroesToolChest/HeroesDataParser/README.md

 Options:
   -?|-h|--help                      Show help information -o|--output-directory <FILEPATH>  Sets the output directory.
-  --xml-merge                       Extracts the xml files as one file.
+  --xml-merge                       Extracts the xml files as one file, excludes the map files.
   --textures                        Includes extracting all textures (.dds).
 ```

 Extracts all required files from the `Heroes of the Storm` directory which can be used for the `-s|--storage-path` option.

 If the `-o|--output-directory` is not set, the local directory will be used.

-A `mods` directory will be created as the base directory.
+A `mods` directory will always be created as the base directory.

 Example command that will extract all required files including the textures.
 ```